zalando/logbook/README.md

 1. The Logbook Servlet Filter interferes with downstream code using `getWriter` and/or `getParameter*()`.
 See [Servlet](#servlet) for more details.
 2. The Logbook Servlet Filter does **NOT** support `ERROR` dispatch.
 You're strongly encouraged to not use it to produce error responses.
-2. The Logbook HTTP Client integration is handling gzip-compressed response entities incorrectly if the interceptor runs before a decompressing interceptor.
-Since logging compressed contents is not really helpful it's advised to register the logbook interceptor as the last interceptor in the chain.

 ## Getting Help with Logbook